 Since replacement windows are often going into older homes, homeowners often have to deal with existing conditions and limitations.
 For example, if the window you are replacing goes out onto a deck, you may want to use a double-hung because a casement window, when open, would swing out and potentially impede traffic on the deck.

 Another issue is egress in bedroom windows.
 When replacing windows in a bedroom, homeowners will want to ensure there is as much clear opening as possible in case someone needs to exit the room through the window.
 Depending on the shape and size of the opening, one type of window may be the better option over the other.

-As you can see, double-hungs and casements have their pros and cons.
-In the end, it is a combination of many features and benefits that will decide whether you choose double-hungs or casements for your window replacement project.
-Although the decision may seem daunting, our expert consultants will be with you every step of the way.
-They will review your needs and offer the best solutions for your home renovation project.
-Schedule your free in-home consultation here.
+As you can see, double-hung windows and casement windows each have their differences and different applications.
+In the end, it is a combination of many features and benefits that will decide which window style you choose for your window replacement project.
+Although getting started with window replacement decisions may seem daunting, our expert consultants will be with you every step of the way.